Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 (Greek background) not very common surname and comes from Greece

-Topographic surname for someone who lived in a forest, derived from northern Greek kouri
+Topographic surname for someone who lived in a forest, ultimately from Turkish koru

 From ancient and medieval Greek laskaris